amabdulr/CNWG/ReviewYourChunks.md

 ---

-### Short Descrition Rules
+### Short Description Rules
    - If `<shortdesc>` is missing entirely, output: **"❌ No `<shortdesc>` found."**
-  -  Short description should be 1–2 sentences (20–50 words) with "Use this task to…”.
+  -  Short description should be 1–2 sentences (20–50 words) and begins with "This concept explains …"
-Example: Use this task to enroll  croswork ....
+  Example: This concept explains…

 ---